The Adventures of Debbie Dimples - The UK - England - London - Christmas in the City!

 London

 London is the capital city if England, and is famous for its iconic landmarks, including Buckingham Palace, Tower Bridge, Big Ben, and Westminster Abbey.
 Nicknamed the 'Big Smoke' in the past, London has now become a fashionable, cosmopolitan city to rival Paris and New York.
-I have visited the home of Paddington Bear (London) for several day trips and overnight stays over the years, however, due to the sheer size of the city, I've barely scratched the surface.
-My most recent visit to the city was in June 2025 to see Guns N'Roses at Wembley, and to catch up with a good friend.
-In no particular date order, here are a few of the places I've managed to visit on my trips (so far):
+As there is so much to see in London, I have broken my blog posts down into two - for places I have been/recommend or wish to see, in both the summertime and during the Christmas period.
+I have visited the home of Paddington Bear for several day trips and overnight stays over the years.
+Christmas is one of the best times of year to visit London.
+I visited London during Christmas of 2024 to see the main attractions and the famous Christmas lights.
+Here are some of the places I have visited on my winter or Christmas trips to London (in no particular order):

 Buckingham Palace